ZPump/zPump/Audit/README.md

 ## Notes

 - This audit is based on static code analysis and review of the codebase as of the audit date.
-- Some vulnerabilities may have already been addressed in the code (noted as "CRITICAL FIX" in comments).
+- All CRITICAL and HIGH severity issues have been mitigated.
+- Remaining issues are primarily MEDIUM and LOW severity.
 - Recommendations should be reviewed and tested thoroughly before implementation.
 - Consider engaging a professional security audit firm for additional validation.